OgifArtup/BNCC-Fin-Project/About BNCC-Fin-Project (ENGLISH).md

 BNCC ID : BNCC2201295

-BNCC-Fin-Project is a back-end website project that i made in order to finish my LnT BNCC Final Project.
+BNCC-Fin-Project is a back-end website project that i made using laravel and myPhpAdmin(XAMPP) in order to finish my LnT BNCC Final Project.
 This website I made is an item listing mock website for a library that I named Toserba (Toko serba ada (Convinient Store in Indonesian), I named it because the library is a "Convinient Store" for books)

 Download Steps :